-Restricted to computer science majors.
-CS 312 is the first part of a two-part sequence in Java programming.
-Includes the fundamental concepts of structured programming; procedures and data structures with a focus on problem solving strategies and implementation; introduction to concepts of informal specification, informal reasoning about program behavior, debugging, and ad hoc testing.
+First part of a two-part sequence in Java programming.
+Fundamental concepts of structured programming; procedures and data structures with a focus on problem solving strategies and implementation; introduction to concepts of informal specification, informal reasoning about program behavior, debugging, and ad hoc testing.